École Gabrielle-Roy (Surrey): Études Autochtones

 Parents of children with an Aboriginal heritage can identify themselves on the CSF school registration forms.
 By Aboriginal heritage, we mean First Nations, Métis, Inuit, and non-status Aboriginal people.
 Any child identified as having an Aboriginal heritage is eligible.
 The Aboriginal ancestor can be a parent, grandparent, great-grandparent, etc. Funding provided by the Department of Education for this program is used to enhance academic, language and cultural programs for identified children.
 Parents are encouraged to engage in the process of developing a curriculum for their children.

 Services

 Technology

 All students at Gabrielle-Roy are given access to a personal laptop computer as an educational tool for the remainder of their time at Gabrielle-Roy.
 From grade 10 till 12, the students are given the privilege to take their laptop home as a tool to complete their school work.
-The student laptops are also are an essential to take online classes with École Virtuelle.
+The student laptops are also an essential to take online classes with École Virtuelle.
 In addition, Gabrielle-Roy issues an e-mail address for all students and staff, has a library with computers for research assignments and communication, and Smart Boards in a number of classrooms.